 Under the Link Tab, select Input options.
 In the Object/library modules box, add the library for your schema, such as ap203lib.lib for the AP203 library classes.
 The correct library name is listed on the documentation page for each schema.
 Next, add the ROSE library rose.lib.
 If your program includes Part 28 XML support you must also add p28e2.lib to the list of libraries.

-As shown above, add the appropriate ST-Developer library directory to the Additional library path box.
+Add this ST-Developer library directory to the Additional library path box.

 Instead of an explicit subdirectory, you may use the ROSE_LIB environment variable to substitute a preferred library directory.
 This variable usually points the VC9 /MD directory, so you must manually change it to one of the ones above.